jmcarp/ebike-library-cville/content/_index.md

 Nothing!
 This is a lending library and not a rental service, so there's no charge for borrowing our e-bikes.
 But if you'd like to make a small donation to help with maintenance or add mores e-bikes to the library, we'd appreciate it!

-We also have referral codes for some popular ebike makers.
-If you buy one of those ebikes and use our code, we'll either send you any discount we receive, or pass it on to another local ebike buyer—your choice.
+We also have referral codes for some popular e-bike makers.
+If you buy one of those e-bikes and use our code, you'll save money on the e-bike, and we'll get a coupon or gift card, which we'll either give to you or pass on to another local e-bike buyer—your choice.

 * Aventon (you save 5%, we get a $50 coupon): https://prz.io/XgyBjx4tK
 * Rad Power Bikes (you save $50, we get a $50 coupon): http://rwrd.io/mt2dtbd?c
+* Radio Flyer (you save $50, we get a $50 coupon): https://flyer.radioflyer.com/?ref=REFJNTBCRELOLCJ
 * Ride1Up (we get 5%): https://ride1up.com/?wpam_id=1079

+# But I'm not in shape!

+No problem!
+Our e-bikes are designed for commuters and parents, so you don't have to be a dedicated cyclist to ride them.
+The e-bikes we loan out have step-through frames, so you don't have to swing your leg over the seat; wide tires for stability; and, of course, electric pedal-assist, so you can keep up with car traffic without breaking a sweat.

 # How do I sign up?